After the reboot – providing support for computing teachers

 But what about the ICT teachers with a wealth of experience?
 It’s all very well bringing in new ‘specialists’ but I firmly believe that the best results will come from specialists working together with experienced teachers to provide a well rounded, engaging, accessible curriculum that inspires all students to develop a love of STEM subjects.

 While it may still need a lot of work, and existing teachers are finding it difficult to access the training and support on offer, it is positive that so many organisations are working to make things better.
-So if you do manage to find some time for a bit of CPD, check out this list of free-to-attend workshops!Thank you for reading!
-GirlGeekUpNorth x
+So if you do manage to find some time for a bit of CPD, check out this list of free-to-attend workshops!Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter